 - Quantum and the Quantum Leap: 'Quantum' comes from the Latin quantus for 'how much'.
 In physics, it means a unit, almost always of energy.
 For electromagnetic radiation, light is quantized into photons, each of which is a discrete packet of energy.
 In quantum physics, all systems are quantized, and only discrete units of energy of the right amount can enter a system.
 In practice, there are enough different systems in play that energy can flow freely into or out of almost any system.
 The rotation of a molecule is quantized: it will only spin at certain energy levels.
 The vibration of a molecule is quantized, and it can only vibrate in certain ways.
 How electrons can arrange themselves in an empty box is quantized.

 For quantum particles, position and momentum are thus very different concepts than we're used to seeing on a daily basis.
-The end result of this is that a particle's location and momentum are not independent of one another and our knowledge of either limits and is limited by our knowledge of the other.
+The end result of this is that a particle's location and momentum are not independent of one another and measurement of either limits and is limited by measurement of the other.

 On the other hand, say four electrons enter the room and are told to sit in five identical chairs, they do.
 Take an integral over all five chairs and you find four electrons, but each chair only has 80% of an electron.
 The four electrons are sharing all five chairs.
 If two different ways of arranging a system are identical, then the system won't favor one over the other and will arrange itself both ways at the same time.
 If three ways, all three.
 But what if they're not identical?
 Then it will still occupy both positions, but not equally.
 It will exist mostly in the lower energy/higher entropy state, but also a little bit in the higher energy/lower entropy state.
 Give an electron an entire lecture hall of chairs and it will mostly sit down low at the front, but also a little bit up high at the back.